NTNU-IDI/idatt1003-mappe-2024-siguraso/README.md

 ## How to run the project

-1. Download the source code
+1. Download the source code.
 2. Run the file "FoodWasteApp.java" (make sure to have Java installed!) stored within src/main/java/edu/ntnu/idi/idatt using the file explorer of your choice.
 3. The program will prompty open in a terminal window.